 The Truth About Work Life Balance

-After Fifteen Months of Chronic Overwork, I Still Have One More Month to Go
+Fifteen Months of Chronic Overwork, and One More to Go

 The last 15 months have been challenging, not just because of some unexpected life events (learn more), but also because our organization is growing.
 Growth is a good thing.
-We want to reach more people with our exciting and important mission.
-But the trick is figuring out how to have growth happen at approximately the same rate as our capacity to manage this growth.
+But the trick is figuring out how to have growth happen at a capacity we can manage.